-Criteria JORC Code explanation Commentary and assaying Documentation of primary data, data entry procedures, data verification, data storage (physical and electronic) protocols.
+Criteria JORC Code explanation Commentary inductively coupled plasma - atomic emission spectroscopy or by atomic absorption spectrometry.
+No significant QA/QC issues have arisen in recent drilling results.
+These assay methodologies are appropriate for the style of mineral deposit under consideration.
+Verification of sampling and assaying The verification of significant intersections by either independent or alternative company personnel.
+The use of twinned holes.
+Documentation of primary data, data entry procedures, data verification, data storage (physical and electronic) protocols.
 Discuss any adjustment to assay data.
+Anomalous intervals as well as random intervals are routinely checked assayed as part of the internal QA/QC process.
 Several twinned holes have been drilled with no significant issues highlighted.
 Primary data is collected on a ruggedised computer, on predefined and self-validating worksheets.
 This data is imported into a relational database (DataShed) and is backed up regularly.
 All data used in the calculation of resources is compiled in databases which are overseen and validated by senior geologists.
 No primary assays data is modified in any way.
 Location of data points Accuracy and quality of surveys used to locate drill holes (collar and down-hole surveys), trenches, mine workings and other locations used in Mineral Resource estimation.
 Specification of the grid system used.
 Quality and adequacy of topographic control.
 All data is spatially oriented by survey controls via direct pickups by DGPS.
 Drillholes are all surveyed downhole.
 Modern holes are surveyed by north seeking gyro tools.
 All drilling is undertaken in MGA grid.
 Topographic control is generated from a combination of aerial photogrammetry and ground-based surveys.
 This methodology is considered adequate for the resource in question.
 Data spacing and distribution Data spacing for reporting of Exploration Results.
 Whether the data spacing and distribution is sufficient to establish the degree of geological and grade continuity appropriate for the Mineral Resource and Ore Reserve estimation procedure(s) and classifications applied.
 Whether sample compositing has been applied.
 Drilling has been undertaken on a nominal 40x40m spacing, infilled to a nominal 20x20m spacing where significant mineralisation has been identified.
 No compositing of primary samples is undertaken prior to analysis Orientation of data in relation to geological structure Whether the orientation of sampling achieves unbiased sampling of possible structures and the extent to which this is known, considering the deposit type.
 If the relationship between the drilling orientation and the orientation of key mineralised structures is considered to have introduced a sampling bias, this should be assessed and reported if material.
 Drilling intersections are nominally designed to be normal to the orebody under consideration as far topography and economics allows.
 It is not considered that drilling orientation has introduced an appreciable sampling bias.
-Sample security • The measures taken to ensure sample security.
+Sample security The measures taken to ensure sample security.
 Individual samples in calico samples are collected in groups of 5 and placed into poly weave bags and secured with a zip-tie.
-All poly weave bags of a submission are then placed within a bulka bag, which is then sealed before delivery to a third party transport service who provides a tracking number.
+All poly weave bags of a submission are then placed within a bulka bag, which is then sealed before delivery to a third party

+Criteria JORC Code explanation Commentary transport service who provides a tracking number.
 The transport contractor then relays the samples to the independent laboratory contractor.
-Audits or reviews • The results of any audits or reviews of sampling techniques and data.
+Audits or reviews The results of any audits or reviews of sampling techniques and data.
 Site generated data is routinely reviewed by the Castile corporate technical team.